 Saunton Sands is situated on the wave-rich coastline of North Devon just south of Croyde bay.
-Saunton offers easy access for surfers further inland and regular trains running to Barnstaple make surfing here without your own transport a viable option.
+Surfing here offers easy access for surfers further inland and regular trains running to Barnstaple make surfing here without your own transport a viable option.

-Overlooked by the Saunton Sands Hotel this stunning stretch of beach runs from the Saunton end all the way down to Westward Ho.
-The beach changes significantly as the tide drops and rises exposing miles of previously submerged sand.
+Overlooked by the Saunton Sands Hotel this stunning stretch of beach runs from the Saunton Sands end all the way down to Westward Ho.
+The beach has massive tidal movement with the ocean moving nearly a mile on spring tides.

-Now let’s take a look at the finer details of surfing here, when to go and other surf spots in the local area.
+Now let’s take a look at the finer details of surfing Saunton, when to go, and other surf spots in the local area.

 Unlike surfing in Croyde the vibe here is mellow and less high-performance focused with a wide array of wave riding crafts in the lineup.
 This also makes Saunton a popular spot for surf schools in the area looking for manageable waves for their students.